-- analysis of the company's exposure to environmental impacts based on science-based data from international organisations (e.g. energy intensity, impacts on biodiversity, etc), - analysis of the company's exposure to labour rights and employee matters through its locations, business model and supply chain organization (e.g. exposure to health and safety risks, exposure to countries with specific human rights risks, etc), - analysis of the company's footprint on local communities and consumers, - screening of on-going or potential controversies.
+- analysis of the issuer's, or project financed by the bond, exposure to environmental impacts based on science-based data from international organisations (e.g. energy intensity, impacts on biodiversity, etc), - analysis of the issuer's, or project financed by the bond, exposure to labour rights and employee matters through its locations, business model and supply chain organization (e.g. exposure to health and safety risks, exposure to countries with specific human rights risks, etc), - analysis of the issuer's, or project financed by the bond, footprint on local communities and consumers, - screening of on-going or potential controversies.

-Where Mirova deems the investee company's processes and practices are insufficient to mitigate environmental, social and governance risks, notably with regards to the relevant PAIs, the company's impact is deemed as negative which makes it ineligible for investment.
+Where Mirova deems the issuer's processes and practices are insufficient to mitigate environmental, social and governance risks, notably with regards to the relevant PAIs, the issuer's impact is deemed as negative which makes it ineligible for investment.